AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 There are two crucial elements to any tethering workflow:

-- The **Export Configurations**: set the exporting options for a module.
+- The **Export Configurations**: set the exporting options for a workflow.
-- The **Intent Change Handler**: sets additional configurations for the next modules in the transition.
+- The **Intent Change Handler**: sets additional configurations for the next workflows in the transition.

 Please read along to learn more about each of these elements, or try the [Workflow Tethering tutorial](../../guides/tutorials/workflow-tethering.md) to see them in action.

 ## Export Configurations

-An Export Configuration defines the buttons displayed in the module's interface.
-These buttons are used to download assets, save them back to the application that initiated the workflow, or **trigger the transition to the next module**.
+An Export Configuration defines the buttons displayed in the workflow's interface.
+These buttons are used to download assets, save them back to the application that initiated the workflow, or **trigger the transition to the next workflow**.

 ![Workflow Tethering Export Options](./img/tethering--export-options.png)